The Sacred Craft Group at Redeemer meet on the first Saturday of the month at 10am in the Parish Hall.

 I have to look after my kids on a Saturday

-No worries.
-Our youngest member is 4.
+No worries - our youngest member is 5!
 Just bear in mind there are beads and sharp scissors around so with very tiny people you will need to be prepared to keep a good eye on them.
-You can bring them coloring or we can come up with a simple craft for children aged 3+ (let us know you are coming if you would like a children's craft here) , children can knit as soon as they are ready.
+They can bring along their own crafts/coloring, or we can come up with a simple craft for children aged 3+ (let us know you are coming if you would like a children's craft here), children can knit as soon as they are ready.

-Older children can join in the regular activities and we can offer jewellery beading as well as prayer beads.
+Older children can join in the regular activities and we can offer jewelry beading as well as prayer beads.
 We have changing facilities.

 I have mobility problems